 every time it receives an email, Parseur parses it and extracts the relevant text pieces.

-then, parsed data is sent to Power Auomate that creates a new item in a connected SharePoint list.
+then, parsed data is sent to Power Auomate which creates a new item in a connected SharePoint list.

-Click on the picture above to see it full screen.
+Click on the picture above to see it in full screen.